akshayud/akshayud.github.io/README.md

 ## __HPC Lab at the University of Delaware__
 Lab Website - (https://www.eecis.udel.edu/~eigenman/research.html)

-I am a part of the HPC Lab at UD headed by Prof. [Rudi Eigenmann](https://www.ece.udel.edu/people/faculty/eigenman/).
-We create software tools to support the larger community involved in HPC research.
-We are interested in providing support to domain scientists to advance their research through HPC.
+I was a part of the HPC Lab at UD headed by Prof. [Rudi Eigenmann](https://www.ece.udel.edu/people/faculty/eigenman/).
+I did my PhD being part of this lab.

 ## __Internships__
 At the [Pacific Northwest National Lab](https://www.pnnl.gov)